 However, if you are considering the idea of getting out of large cities and exploring what’s there nearby (which I highly recommend doing), that’s a totally different story.
 Spain has so much more to offer than big cities and this is when renting a car becomes very useful.
 Anya and I have been to Spain a few times already, even lived there and plan to return in a couple of months, and we wouldn’t even consider not getting a car.

-Hiring a car in Spain will help you save time and money.
+Hiring a car in Spain will help you save time and money, and go on off-the-beaten-track adventures.
 I’ll share below many tips on how to find cheap car rentals where you can pay $30 or $40 per week (or even less).
 Even with gas expenses, you are still going to spend in total less on a car than what you’d pay for public transportation getting around.
 Especially, if you are traveling with a partner or family.

 Where to Rent a Car in Spain?